hlzz/hlzz.github.io/_posts/2016-4-15-persistent_data_structure.md

 To read node.field at version v we now need to look at the mods that are the nearest ancestor to v.
 The full persistence theorem does not change too much:

-**Full persistence**: Any pointer-machine data structure with <= p = O(1) pointers to any node can be made full persistent with O(1) amorized factor over head plus O(1) space.
+**Full persistence**: Any pointer-machine data structure with <= p = O(1) pointers to any node can be made full persistent with O(1) amortized factor over head plus O(1) space.

 Now we need to store back-pointers for all versions.
 A node can store up to *2(d+p+1)* mods, where *d* is the maximum out-degree and *p* is the maximum in-degree.
 The update step is different from the partial persistence when the node is full.
-The old node is splitted into two nodes and then update pointers.
+The old node is split into two nodes and then update pointers.
-In this case, the version tree should also be splitted at this point and some of the pointers that points to the original nodes should now point to the new node.
+In this case, the version tree should also be split at this point and some of the pointers that points to the original nodes should now point to the new node.
 So we need to recursively update *2d+2p+1* pointers.
 The potential function is $c\sum #empty mods. slots$.
 The following analysis is similar to the partially persistence case and omitted.

 De-amortize (Eric): O(1) worst-case slow down for partial persistence.
-For full persistent it is a open problem.
+For full persistent it is an open problem.

 ## Confluent Persistence and Functional Persistence
-For confluent persistence the versions forms a DAG.
+For confluent persistence the different versions form a DAG.
 [3] gives an exponential reduction in space and time compared to the naive method.
 I don't fully understand this part and there are still some open problems.
 So I will just list the literatures [3, 4, 5] that Eric has mentioned in his class for further reference.